syauqqii/AR-permainan-tradisional/Aplikasi Android/README.md

     Edit -> Project Settings -> Player -> Resolution and Presentation -> enabled the check in "Disable Depth and Stencil" Edit -> Project Settings -> Quality -> Rendering -> changed "Anti Aliasing" option to "Disabled".
     Rotated the device.
-    There is only one Scene that is shown right after the Splash screen.
-    Updated to all most recent versions of Unity, Vuforia and Android SO, then repeated all the suggestions.